genilto/chat-java-rmi/README.md

 # chat-java-rmi
-Web Chat created usign Java RMI
+Desktop APP that implements a Chat usign Java RMI